 What is a SKU number?

-SKU number basics
+Importance of a SKU number

 SKU numbers are exclusive to one store and are not used externally.
 This means that they are highly customizable.
 You have the freedom to create the code in a way that makes sense for your business and the goods you sell.

 SKUs categorize every product for catalog details, stock level, manufacturer and supplier information, shipment costs, etc.

 Monitoring SKU activity tells us whether the product is being consumed, how much more stock needs to be ordered, or whether it is a waste inventory.

 By using company-specific QR codes, you can forecast how many product units have been sold so far and what is the current running demand.

 Analyzing revenue and cost can help you understand which product performs better or worse.

 SKUs give you location vectors to find out where each product is in the store.
 This eases the work of customer service professionals or employees.